Cash: History

 In Western Europe, after the fall of the Western Roman Empire, coins, silver jewelry and hacksilver (silver objects hacked into pieces) were for centuries the only form of money, until Venetian merchants started using silver bars for large transactions in the early Middle Ages.
 In a separate development, Venetian merchants started using paper bills, instructing their banker to make payments.
 Similar marked silver bars were in use in lands where the Venetian merchants had established representative offices.
 The Byzantine Empire and several states in the Balkan area and Kievan Rus also used marked silver bars for large payments.
 As the world economy developed and silver supplies increased, in particular after the colonization of South America, coins became larger and a standard coin for international payment developed from the 15th century: the Spanish and Spanish colonial coin of 8 reales.
 Its counterpart in gold was the Venetian ducat.

 Coin types would compete for markets.
 By conquering foreign markets, the issuing rulers would enjoy extra income from seigniorage (the difference between the value of the coin and the value of the metal the coin was made of).
 Successful coin types of high nobility would be copied by lower nobility for seigniorage.
 Imitations were usually of a lower weight, undermining the popularity of the original.
 As feudal states coalesced into kingdoms, imitation of silver types abated, but gold coins, in particular, the gold ducat and the gold florin were still issued as trade coins: coins without a fixed value, going by weight.
 Colonial powers also sought to take away market share from Spain by issuing trade coin equivalents of silver Spanish coins, without much success.

 In the early part of the 17th century, English East India Company coins were minted in England and shipped to the East.
-In England over time the word cash was adopted from Sanskrit कर्ष karsa, a weight of gold or silver but akin to the Old Persian 𐎣𐎼𐏁 karsha, unit of weight (83.30 grams).
+In England, over time the word cash was adopted from Sanskrit कर्ष karsa, a weight of gold or silver but akin to the Old Persian 𐎣𐎼𐏁 karsha, unit of weight (83.30 grams).
 East India Company coinage had both Urdu and English writing on it, to facilitate its use within the trade.
-In 1671 the directors of the East India Company ordered a mint to be established at Bombay, known as Bombain.
+In 1671, the directors of the East India Company ordered a mint to be established at Bombay, known as Bombaim.
 In 1677 this was sanctioned by the Crown, the coins, having received royal sanction, were struck as silver rupees; the inscription runs "The rupee of Bombaim", by the authority of Charles II.